-Your front door is one of the first things your visitors will see.
-It can also serve as the focal point of your home from the street.
-Your entry door also plays a major role when it comes to curb appeal.
+Your front door is one of the first things visitors see.
+It also serves as a charming focal point on your home from the street.
+Your entry door plays a feature role when it comes to curb appeal.
 How you style your front door reflects your personal style and preferences.
 Use this inspiring guide to discover your options for a front door makeover.

 Craftsman and mid-century styles are a popular design option.
 They give homeowners a vintage-inspired look.
 Here are a few things to look for if you’re interested in a craftsman or mid-century modern front door:

-*Tip: Double front doors, also known as French doors, are a great option for larger entryways.
+- French Doors: These are also known as double doors and are a great option for larger entryways.

 If you prefer a more modern look, use these tips to choose contemporary front doors that match your personal design style.